McWhirters: History

 Clearly, McWhirters had identified their principal clientele as female, and dedicated the new building to this market.
 The men's clothing department had been relegated to the Brunswick Street store, although it did take up most of this building.
 A new boot department was opened, serving both male and female customers, but this was not located in the 1912 building.

-McWhirter's 1912 store was the one of the first of the big Brisbane department stores – rivals included TC Beirne and Overells in Fortitude Valley, McDonnell & East near Roma Street railway station, and Finneys, Isles & Co and Allan & Stark in Queen Street – to reflect international trends in modern department store retailing.
+McWhirter's 1912 store was one of the first of the big Brisbane department stores – rivals included TC Beirne and Overells in Fortitude Valley, McDonnell & East near Roma Street railway station, and Finneys, Isles & Co and Allan & Stark in Queen Street – to reflect international trends in modern department store retailing.
 Between 1860 and 1920, the industrialised world's level of affluence and leisure time increased significantly, and the "art of shopping", once the prerogative of the wives of the wealthy, was adopted eagerly by the wives of the emerging middle classes.
 By the mid-19th century department stores were evolving worldwide to accommodate the rising numbers of middle class shoppers.
 The earliest of the grand department stores was Aristide Boucicault's Bon Marche, which opened in Paris in 1852, followed by Macy's in New York City in 1860.
 These provided important models, but in Australia the department store was also the logical extension of the general store or drapery.

 To complement the refined department store environment, customers (predominantly female) experienced a superior quality of service, the object of which was to make them feel special and confident.
 Often this entailed an attitude of deference, but more commonly in Australia this developed into cheerful, polite efficiency and promises of honesty and fair dealing.
 Whichever method was employed, the aim was the same – to encourage spending.

 McWhirter and Son Ltd were at the cutting edge of department store culture in Brisbane, prospering through the 1910s despite the slowing of the Queensland economy during the First World War.
 About 1918 a substantial, 4-storeyed brick bulk store was erected in Warner Street opposite McWhirters' c.
 1902-1905 warehouse.
 One floor of this contained a staff dining hall/meeting room.
 By 1921 McWhirter's Motor Garage was operating on the north side of Ballow Street in Fortitude Valley, to house and service the firm's fleet of delivery vehicles.